-My visit to the Grand Canyon was at the end of March, 2011 for two days.
-I flew into Flagstaff airport which gives a fairly easy drive (a little under two hours) to the Grand Canyon village on the south rim, arriving in time for sunset on the first evening.
+I have made two photographic excursions to the Grand Canyon.
+For the first visit I went to the South rim, for the second to the North Rim.
+For the south rim, I flew into Flagstaff airport which gives a fairly easy drive (a little under two hours) to the Grand Canyon village, arriving in time for sunset on the first evening.
 I stayed at Maswik Lodge in the park itself.
 It is walking distance to the rim, but you will likely want to drive out to other viewpoints for much of your shooting.
 The nearby views are good, but a long way short of the best the Grand Canyon has to offer.
 There is also a good range of accommodation just outside the south entrance to the park in Tusayan.

 There are two routes along the rim from the grand canyon village.
 You can drive out on the Desert view road, but you have to take the free shuttle bus on the hermit road.
 Check with the park newspaper, but the shuttle service was operating before sunrise and after sunset when I was there.
 The service runs about every ten minutes.
 There a fair number of other visitors during my visit, but there was enough space to to find plenty of great unimpeded views.
 In the park there are limited options for dining, I recommend getting reservations or eating early if you don’t want a long wait.
 There are many viewpoints in the park and three days wasn’t nearly long enough for all the photographic opportunities.

 For my north rim visit, I drove up from Zion national park, a fairly easy two to three hour drive.
 Its a fairly scenic drive in places, so you may be stopping for photographs along the way.
 There is limited accommodation on the north rim.
 There is a lodge inside the park on the rim itself and a lodge just outside the entrance - Kaibab Lodge.
 I was there the second week of October and there were plenty of aspens turned bright yellow already - quite different from Zion, where the foliage had barely started to change.